-Many of the graves are adorned with beautiful sculpture, and the mausoleums that dot the hillsides display attractive architectural detail.
-Several contemporary sculptures add a sense of playfulness—look for the a family of dressed-up trees and miniature village.
+Many of the graves are adorned with beautiful sculptures, and the mausoleums that dot the hillsides display attractive architectural details.
+Several contemporary sculptures add a sense of playfulness—look for the family of dressed-up trees and the miniature village.